![]() |

 Makes about 8 dozen mini stars or 4 dozen medium-size cut-out cookies

-MIX Cream the butter and sugar until light and fluffy with an electric mixer.
-Add the egg, almond extract and vanilla and combine well.
-Mix in the flour and salt.
-Divide the dough in half, mix food coloring and peppermint extract into one half.
-Form doughs into disks, cover with plastic wrap and refrigerate until firm.
+MIX With an electric mixer, cream the butter and sugar until light and fluffy Add the egg, almond extract and vanilla and combine well.
+Gently mix in the flour and salt.
+Divide the dough in half, mix food coloring and peppermint extract into one half, leave the other half plain as is.
+Form the two pieces of dough into two disks, cover with plastic wrap and refrigerate until firm.

-ROLL & BAKE Preheat oven to 375F.
-Dust a counter with flour or powdered sugar.
-Break off about 1/3 of one disk, dust all over.
-Roll out and cut into shapes, arrange on a baking sheet covered with parchment, no need to allow for spreading.
+ROLL & BAKE Heat oven to 375F/190C.
+Dust a counter with powdered sugar.
+Break off about a third of one disk, dust all over with powdered sugar.
+With a rolling pin, roll out that dough, then cut into shapes with cookie cutters.
+Arrange the cookies on a baking sheet covered with parchment, there's no need to allow for spreading.

 BAKE Bake for 8 to 10 minutes until the edges are just barely beginning to brown.
 Let cool for a few minutes, then transfer to paper towels to finish cooling.